Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsubsection{NYC Taxi \& Limousine Commission (TLC) Data}

 This is the most widely used dataset in \gls{abk:amod} research~\cite{nyc_tlc_trip_data}.
-It provides detailed trip-level data for the five boroughs of NYC (Manhattan, Bronx, Brooklyn, Queens, and Staten Island), with Manhattan being the most commonly studied in the literature.
-Since 2009, the data set has included yellow and green taxi trips, and starting in 2019, it also includes ride-hailing records (e.g. Uber and Lyft) classified under the ``For-Hire Vehicle (FHV)'' label.
-To preserve privacy, location data is anonymized using predefined taxi zones, and the corresponding shapefiles and zone maps are readily accessible through the TLC website.
+It provides detailed trip-level data for the five boroughs of NYC, with Manhattan being the most commonly studied.
+The location data is anonymized using predefined taxi zones with the corresponding shapefiles accessible through the TLC website.
 The TLC dataset is particularly valued for its rich metadata and well-maintained documentation, which reduces the burden on researchers to describe preprocessing steps in detail.
 Moreover, the dataset is updated monthly, ensuring continued relevance and minimizing concerns about data obsolescence.